 Gilat Announces Filing of 2022 Annual Report

-/EIN News/ -- PETAH TIKVA, Israel, March 13, 2023 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. (Nasdaq: GILT, TASE: GILT), a worldwide leader in satellite networking technology, solutions, and services, announced that it has filed its Annual Report on Form 20-F with the U.S. Securities and Exchange Commission containing audited consolidated financial statements for the year ended December 31, 2022.
+PETAH TIKVA, Israel, March 13, 2023 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. GILTGILT)), a worldwide leader in satellite networking technology, solutions, and services, announced that it has filed its Annual Report on Form 20-F with the U.S. Securities and Exchange Commission containing audited consolidated financial statements for the year ended December 31, 2022.

 The annual report will be available on the Gilat website (www.gilat.com).
 Shareholders may receive a hard copy of the annual report free of charge upon request.